jlee92603/medical_image_exploration/README.md

 * [Code for PELVIS IMAGES](https://github.com/jlee92603/medical_image_exploration/blob/main/pelvis%20images.ipynb)
 * [Code for ANKLE IMAGES](https://github.com/jlee92603/medical_image_exploration/blob/main/ankle%20images.ipynb)

-&nbsp;&nbsp;&nbsp; Several functions were performed on the DICOM format medical images to explore and model the data.
+Several functions were performed on the DICOM format medical images to explore and model the data.
 Notable methods include rescaling image based on pixels to Hounsfield Units, creating a histogram based on HU, display of a sample stack of the images, resampling the images to be isovoxel, creating a 3D visual model of the slices, and making a mask around the lungs.

-&nbsp;&nbsp;&nbsp; In addition to the functions in the examples above, there is an additional function that allows 3D interactive visual model of the images.
+In addition to the functions in the examples above, there is an additional function that allows 3D interactive visual model of the images.
 The resulting interactive model's file size was too big to include; hence, a screen recording of the interactive model is attached below.

 The code for the lung/chest images is explained in more detail below.
 ### Import Necessary Packages